mlherbetTR/JOB-BOARD-JS-TS-Marie-Lherbet-TR/opportunities/TECH LEAD - TRAVEL SCALEUP- FULL REMOTE.md

 Comprehend automation requirements and collaborate closely with the development team.

 Requirements💻
-3+ years of experience with PHP 7+ and Symfony 4+.
+5+ years of experience with PHP 7+ and Symfony 4+ OR Nodejs/TS.
 Strong understanding of Object-Oriented Programming (OOP) and SOLID principles.
 Knowledge of hexagonal architecture and Domain-Driven Design (DDD).
 Experience with unit testing, TDD, and ATDD.